Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 Learning to control the thoughts that enter your mind is important as well.

 If you try to focus on the positives in life, then chances are large you’ll see the positives rather than all the negatives.
-This means that more optimistic thinkings will enter your mind rather than pessimistic ones.
+This means that more optimistic thinking will enter your mind rather than pessimistic ones.

-Of course, negative thoughts such as the things you’re overly aware about will still enter your mind from time to time.
+Of course, negative thoughts such as the things you’re overly aware of will still enter your mind from time to time.
 But instead of giving those negative thoughts attention, which allows them to grow larger and stronger, disregard them as meaningless imaginations to make them powerless or at least less influential.

 Exposure therapy

-Exposure therapy can make you less likely to suffer from being hyper aware since you become braver, and the things you were afraid about lose their power over time since you notice that you can handle said nerve-racking situations.
+Exposure therapy can make you less likely to suffer from being hyper-aware since you become braver, and the things you were afraid about lose their power over time since you notice that you can handle said nerve-racking situations.

 Let’s use being hypervigilant about elevators, for example.
 Exposure therapy would gradually build up the exposure to the elevator to prevent you from getting overwhelmed.